be-smals-thim/be-ebox-enterprise-integration-support/document_provider/document_provider.md

 # Becoming a Document Provider

-A Document Provider is the strongest eBox integration that can be made as it allows to offer eBox features to Users be it Senders or Consumers.
+A Document Provider is the strongest e-Box integration that can be made as it allows to offer e-Box features to Users be it Senders or Consumers.
 As such it is also the most challenging, requiring integration to setup a REST Web Service that will integrate with several other Web Services of the federation.

-The Document Provider has some responsibilities toward te overall eBox enterprise federation:
+The Document Provider has some responsibilities toward te overall e-Box enterprise federation:

-- Provide a Service which matches the eBox Enterprise SLA in terms of availability, security and performance
+- Provide a Service which matches the e-Box Enterprise SLA in terms of availability, security and performance
 - Store User document with the adequate confidentiality
-- Inform the eBox Federation of eBox activities like new messages or messages being read.
+- Inform the e-Box Federation of e-Box activities like new messages or messages being read.
 - Follow latest guidelines to ensure safeguard the end user experience.

 # Message Registry Service